 From:Teece Museum of Classical Antiquities

 About this objectThis fragment of a shroud or mummy wrapping is made of finely woven pale brown linen, and dates to the early Ptolemaic period around 300 BC.
 Depicted on the linen are scenes from the Book of the Dead, showing a funeral procession.
-Beneath the funeral scene is text written in Egyptian hieratic.
+Beneath the funeral scene is an inscription, with the text written in Egyptian hieratic.

 The illustration, from left to right, includes: butchers cutting up an ox as an offering; men carrying furniture for the after-life; four standard bearers with nome signs (hawk, ibis and jackals); a funerary boat with the figures of Isis and Nepthys on either side; and a man pulling a sledge bearing an image of Anubis, Protector of the Dead.